HugoAguayo2006/omega/README.md

         - No data is accessible until successful authentication.

     Personalized Recommendations:
-        - For each credit or debit card, the app shows individual recommendations explaining: Why that specific card is the best option for the payment of the other card, with a brief reason, such as lower interest rate, available balance, or upcoming due date.
+        - For each credit or debit card, the app shows recommendations explaining: Why that specific card is the best option for the payment of the other card, with a brief reason, such as lower interest rate, available balance, or upcoming due date.
-        - Each recommendation includes a “Learn more” section where users can view deeper details if they wish.

     Payment Actions:
         - Each recommendation has its own payment option, which users can decide per transaction, not all at once.
 This avoids confusion and prevents unwanted approvals.
-        - Before confirming any payment between cards, users are also asked to verify again with their PIN or password.
+        - Before confirming any payment between cards, users are also asked to verify again with their PIN, token or password.

-    Instruction Cleanup
-        - After a transaction is confirmed and completed, all temporary authorizations or payment instructions are automatically deleted, this prevents duplicated payments, pending requests, or accidental re-use of old authorizations.

    Together, this guarantees that every action from the login to the payment, is intentional, verified, and secure.